ghall15/fiscalhistory/webpage/government_budget_constraint.rst

           4. net interest

 Between 1790 and 1940, the U.S. Treasury reported the budget numbers.
-These numbers are avialble from the `Annual Report of the Secretary of the Treasury on the State of the Finances`_.
+These numbers are available from the `Annual Report of the Secretary of the Treasury on the State of the Finances`_.

 .. _Annual Report of the Secretary of the Treasury on the State of the Finances: http://fraser.stlouisfed.org/publication/?pid=194